This plot shows vol as a function of normalized strike for the AEX (Amsterdam) index for the first

 even for this rather extreme market event.

-Note that these fits were produced using the default settings for the fitter; no by-hand fiddling was
+Note that these fits were produced using the default settings for the fitter — no fiddling by-hand

 performed.
-The user only has to specify the curve types (It is possible to choose different curve types
+The user only needs to specify the curve types — and it is possible to choose different curve

-(shown on a set of fake, densely-sampled strikes).
+(illustrated on a set of densely-sampled, hypothetical strikes).

-always smaller than the input ones.
-This makes sense since we add extra information, namely that all implied
+smaller than the input ones.
+This makes sense since we add extra information, namely that all

 vols should lie on a smooth curve as a function of strike.

-Note that the output error bars are very useful as a component of a robust trading system; they essentially
+Note that the output error bars are very useful as a component of a robust trading system, as they

-behaves in an unexpected manner in that option prices move inconsistently with underlier and expected vol
+behaves erratically.
+When option prices move inconsistently with the underlier and expected

-moves, then the output error bars can be larger than the input ones, providing a natural, smooth mechanism
+moves, the output error bars can be larger than the input error bars, providing a natural

-to keep you from making bad trades (better than a hard kill switch or trade halt).
+to keep you from making bad markets (better than a hard kill switch or trade halt).

-The fit shown here was produced with default settings for the fitter; no “by-hand” fiddling was required.
+The fit shown here was produced with default settings for the fitter — no fiddling by-hand was

 Ask us for more details.